 This is conversational: by way of dialogue the players take on the identity of the 4 team members.
 This allows the players to gain an understanding of each person: to get under their skin, to feel their pain and to get into their minds to allow them to know how they think.

 Kate and her team observe and the scene is filmed to be watched back and discussed.
 Each team member is asked to say one positive thing about themselves in the interaction, to say what one thing would they change about themselves to allow this to move on.
 Then the person sitting to their right is asked to say one positive thing about their colleague in the interaction and to make one suggestion to their colleague of a change to be made to move on.
 They are instructed to keep this positive.
 Following on from this the second scenario is established.
 The team take on the role of directing themselves.

 The ‘big question/problem’ remains.
 ‘How do we rebuild morale’

 The players in their characters keep the two positive things mentioned and take on the two suggested changes they could do to move things on.
 The conversation continues, is observed, filmed, watched back and discussed.
 Each team member again says one positive thing about themselves in the interaction along with one thing they would change about themselves to allow things to move on.
 The person to their right once again says one positive thing about their colleague in the interaction and one suggestion of a change to be made to move on.

 The exercise was repeated as many times as needed for the team to be be confident they had a workable action plan which would help rebuild morale that could be rolled out throughout the organisation.

-Evolving Careers Players can help you to manage and develop your career.
-We deliver 121 career coaching and group learning and development.
+Evolving Careers Players can support your change management strategy and help you to rebuild morale within your team when times get tough.
+We deliver 121 career coaching, group learning and development, and outplacement services.
 We devise community forum theatre, corporate drama workshops and role-play scenarios. http://www.evolvingcareersplayers.com Get in touch to discuss your needs: email@example.com